heron-mc/heron-mc/docsrc/tutorials/workshop.rst

 Heron Workshop
 ==============

 Below are various notes and subjects from Heron workshops.
-This follows a more hands-on approach.
+This follows a hands-on approach.

 Intro Slides
 ============